jrblevin/markdown-mode/README.md

   * `markdown-italic-underscore` - set to a non-nil value to use underscores for italic instead of asterisks (default: `nil`).

+  * `markdown-asymmetric-header` - set to a non-nil value to use asymmetric header styling, placing header characters only on the left of headers (default: `nil`).

   * `markdown-indent-function` - the function to use for automatic indentation (default: `markdown-indent-line`).